The Firm & its Principal

 (in PDF format), and

-addition, he presented, Virtual
+addition, he presented, Virtual Modeling of Tall

-Modeling of Tall Buildings - Sun & Shadows, to the
+Buildings - Sun & Shadows,

 1999 - Toronto Star - Working in sun and shadow, by Robert Burg